NVIDIAGameWorks/RTXGI-DDGI/README.md

-# RTXGI SDK v1.0.0
+# RTXGI SDK v1.0

 This repository contains the RTX Global Illumination (RTXGI) SDK, the "Test Harness" sample application, and associated documentation.

-* The core RTXGI SDK is included in the "rtxgi-sdk" directory
+* The core RTXGI SDK is included in the `rtxgi-sdk` directory
-* The sample application is included the "samples" directory
+* The sample application is included the `samples` directory
-* The documentation and User Guide are included in the "docs" directory
+* The documentation and User Guide are included in the `docs` directory

 ### System Requirements
 * Windows 10 v1809 or higher